danburymedia/turbo-emulator/README.md

 Turbo Emulator is a processor emulator written in the Rust programming language.
 It currently supports user-mode emulation of RISC-V and AArch64 Linux programs.

 ## Building
-Simply use "cargo build --release".
+Simply use "cargo build --release --features linux-usermode".

 ## Running